 Disappointing black uniformity.
 There is clouding visible across the entire screen, but not much flash-lighting, which is good.
 The photo is an overexposure designed to highlight clouding, in person, the Dell U3818W looks good in dark scenes.

-The Dell U3818DW has outstanding accuracy out of the box.
+The Ultrasharp U3818DW has outstanding accuracy out of the box.
 White balance and color accuracy dE are very low, and even enthusiasts likely won't be able to notice any inaccuracies.
 Gamma follows the target curve nearly perfectly, and the color temperature is only slightly cool.

 The color accuracy and white balance are nearly perfect after calibration, but the Gamma is slightly worse.
 Color temperature is slightly warm after calibration.